What are the Advantages of Ruby over Python & R for Web Scraping

 Web scraping involves both crawling the web for data and extracting the data from the page.
-There are several languages which programmers prefer for web scraping, the top ones are Ruby, Python & R. Each language has its own pros and cons over the other, but if you want the best results and a smooth flow, Ruby is what you should be looking for.
+There are several languages that programmers prefer for web scrapping, the top ones are Ruby, Python & R. Each language has its own pros and cons the other, but if you want the best results and a smooth flow, Ruby is what you should be looking for.

 To help you understand it more effectively, below is a comprehensive infographic for the same.

 Ruby is far ahead of Python & R for cloud development and deployments.
 The Ruby Bundler system is just great for managing and deploying packages from GitHub.
 Using Chef, you can start up and tear down nodes on EC2, at will, and monitor for failures, scale up or down, reset your IP addresses, etc.